 - Nutrition stats (6 ounces): 190 calories, 10 grams fat, two grams fiber, 20 grams sugar (including 19 grams added sugar), four grams protein

 - Taste: This yogurt has just the right amount of vanilla and sweetness that provides great flavor without being at all overpowering, like some of the other vanilla options on the market.

 - Texture: It's thick and creamy.
 You don't have to worry this yogurt getting runny.

 - Other flavors available: plain, plain unsweetened, peach, blueberry, strawberry, key lime, raspberry

-Trader Joe’s is making affordable, dairy-free yogurt accessible to all with one of its latest releases.
-(Which only sets you back $1.69 each, by the way.)
-After trying it out, I’m happy to say it holds up to some of the bigger names.
+Trader Joe's is making affordable, dairy-free, and vegan yogurt accessible to all with this tasty product.
+After trying it out, I'm happy to say it holds up to some of the bigger names.

-What a RD thinks of cashew milk: “Cashew milk provides small amounts of iron and calcium and is typically low in calories when unsweetened—around 25 to 40 calories a serving.
-Some cashew milks are fortified with vitamins and minerals, including vitamin B12 and zinc.” —Amy Gorin
+What a RD thinks of cashew milk: "Cashew milk provides small amounts of iron and calcium and is typically low in calories when unsweetened—around 25 to 40 calories a serving.
+Some cashew milks are fortified with vitamins and minerals, including vitamin B12 and zinc," Gorin says.

 - Flavor: Strawberry